Robert Hertzberg: Repercussions

 The issue came up in the media again when a man connected to the bail industry set up a "Victims Hotline" website and video in December aimed at collecting stories about the Senator – just days after the allegations surfaced.
 A video circulating on Facebook was found to be produced by backers of California's bail industry; an industry Hertzberg is trying to reform.
 Adama Iwu, one of the founders of the We Said Enough movement in the Sacramento Capitol, added that it appeared that the bail agent was taking advantage of the situation "for some kind of political gain."

 Another California lawmaker, former state Senator Tony Mendoza, who had been suspended amid a sexual misconduct investigation sued the California Senate.
 The Latino lawmaker argued that race was playing a role in his treatment, noting that Hertzberg, who is Jewish, had not been asked to step aside despite allegations he inappropriately hugged people.
 The former California Assemblywoman who complained about Hertzberg's conduct also questioned why Hertzberg had been able to continue his work as a lawmaker during the investigation of his conduct when the other California lawmaker (who is Latino) was barred from showing up in the building as allegations against him were being investigated.

 Personal life

-Hertzberg has three sons.
+Hertzberg has two sons.
 He met clinical psychologist Cynthia Telles while working for the Jewish National Fund.
-They divorced in 2005.
+They divorced in 2010.

 While a student at the University of Redlands, he wrote a 400-page handbook titled, A Commonsense Approach to English.
 In 1983, he coauthored a manual on real estate law, California Lis Pendens Practice, published by the University of California, with a second edition in 1994.